Nextdoor/shrun/README.md

 ## Usage

-Run commands shrun <file>.
+Run a series of commands by typing `shrun <yaml file>`.
 Inspired by CircleCi's circle.yml files.

 ## Format